Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 of an append-only log) in order to allow for backups.
 They are fast as they serve reads purely in memory, and come with some durability guarantees because they write to disk.
-Because in-memory KV stores like Redis don\'t have to worry about persisting data structures to disk, some normally hard to represent data structures like queues and sets can be found.
+Because in-memory KV stores like Redis don't have to worry about persisting data structures to disk, some normally hard to represent data structures like queues and sets can be found.